quorten/megascreen/README.md

 ### Chip inventory

-Here is an itemized inventory of the chips on the Megascreen 3 graphics card.
+Here is an itemized inventory of the chips on the MegaScreen SE graphics card.
 I'm transcribing full text from the chips in the photographs in the event that the lot numbers might be useful, '\n' denotes a newline.